josebarbamontoya/pu_dating/reltime-ja_tutorial/README.md

 Tamura K, Tao Q, Kumar S. 2018.
 Theoretical foundation of the reltime method for estimating divergence times from variable evolutionary rates.
 Mol.
 Biol.
 Evol.
 35:1770–1782.

----
+___
 We hope you find this tutorial useful.
-For comments and questions about this tutorial please e-mail: j.barba@temple.edu.
+For comments and questions please e-mail j.barba@temple.edu.